Discover the richness of the House through the work of Christian Dior and his six successors.

 The Dior company has now grown to a staff of 900 people.
 Following a series of pieces in the magazine ELLE in the summer of 1951, Christian Dior publishes his first book, Je Suis Couturier (published in English as Talking about Fashion in 1954).

-Excerpt from an article published in ELLE magazine, 18 August 1951.
-A sectional view of the townhouse at the corner of avenue Montaigne and rue François Ier shows the organization of the fashion house.
+Excerpt from an article published in Elle magazine, 27 August 1951 A sectional view of the townhouse at the corner of Avenue Montaigne and the Rue François Ier shows the organisation of the fashion house.